NightJolt/Radix/README.md

 	i8 a = 97 + 5 - 3 + 1;
 	` Compiler uses compile time expression evaluation, so following code is translated to: i8 a = 100;
-	` Than it's translated to NASM.
+	` Than it's translated to x86.
 However expressions containing variables can not be fully evaluated i16 a = 7 + 8;
 	i32 b = a + 5 - 4;
 	` This is simplified to following